 - to stimulate learning on particular skills that may help to move research to action.

-The conference will be framed around the following themes:
+The conference was framed around the following themes:

 - “Child-sensitive social protection: Making social protection work for children”.
-This theme aims to promote a better understanding of how social protection can be improved to help children, including links to services and the adoption of more child-oriented approaches.
+The goal of discussing this topic was to promote a better understanding of how social protection can be improved to help children, including links to services and the adoption of more child-oriented approaches.

 - “Ensuring access to basic services for all: Reaching the poorest and most marginalised children”.
 This theme aims to gain insight into how access to services can be secured for the most excluded and marginalised, including views on how to remove specific barriers and involve a social workforce and community-based mechanisms.